naftalimurgor/bitgesell-utxo-dump/README.md

 After that, if you have [Go](https://golang.org/) installed you can do:

 ```
-go install github.com/naftalimurgor/bitgesell-utxo-dump@latest
+go install github.com/naftalimurgor/bgl-utxo-dump@latest
 ```

-This will create a binary called `bitgesell-utxo-dump`, which you can call from the command line:
+This will create a binary called `bgl-utxo-dump`, which you can call from the command line:

 ```
 $ bitgesell-utxo-dump